-A driver who refuses his boat and/or motor to be inspected after a race shall be penalised as severely as for a serious infringement of the technical rules.
+A driver who refuses his boat and/or motor to be inspected after a heat or race results in disqualification.

 If this occurs at an international titled event, a mandatory penalty will be that the driver will lose his right to participate in international events for 12 months.